 - Once at least two independent referee reports have been received, the Copernicus Office Editor contacts the editor/theme issue editor to read these reports and to make a decision.
 In addition to acceptance/rejection, the editor/theme issue editor can request technical corrections (no further review), minor revisions (further review by editor/theme issue editor only), as well as major revisions (further review by referees and editor/theme issue editor).

 - The peer-review process of each manuscript is summarized in the manuscript records.
-Topical editors/theme issue editors, authors, and referees have access to parts that concern them.
+Topic editors/theme issue editors, authors, and referees have access to parts that concern them.